AloisSeckar/nuxt-ignis/docs/2-3-optional-features.md

 - `NUXT_PUBLIC_IGNIS_SSR` - set to `false` to disable SSR (results in `ssr: false` in Nuxt Config)
 - `NUXT_PUBLIC_IGNIS_PAGES` - set to `false` to disable multiple pages in simple projects (results in `pages: false` in Nuxt Config)

+## Custom CSS
+You can provide paths to your custom CSS files via `NUXT_PUBLIC_IGNIS_CSS` environment variable.
+The paths must be delimited by comma (`,`).
+White spaces will be trimmed.

 ## Extra behavior
 By default, Nuxt Ignis doesn't recommend mixing preset solutions.
 If for example both `Neon` and `Supabase` are used, a warning will be triggered on startup.
 For use cases when having both variants together is appropriate and desired, you can set `process.env.NUXT_PUBLIC_IGNIS_WARN_DUPLICATES=false` to surpress this warning.